cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Testing
 === Evaluation
 == Iteration 4
-In Iteration 4, I will finish off my Command Line Interface (CLI) for my simulator
+In Iteration 4, I will be developing a Graphical User Interface (GUI) for my blockchain simulator.
 === Testing
 === Evaluation
 == Iteration 5
-In Iteration 5, I will be developing a Graphical User Interface (GUI)
+In Iteration 5, I will be continuing developing and enhancing the features of my blockchain simulator after getting feedback from my external stakeholders.
 === Testing
 === Evaluation
 `Section 1: Participant Background